timh1203/algorithmDS/codeLog.md

 - We make it a single app by transfering the build folder to the server folder
 - We check if it's a production build and then serves up index.html
 - Server is running but running html code as text
+- Learned `sudo chmod 777 <folder name>` helps grant permissions for a folder on AWS EC2, probably local as well
+- The majority of
+- PM2 (npm library) is an production process manager for node apps that reruns our app if it crashes, needs to be installed globally on our EC2
 ### Link(s) to Work:

 ---